Prefix-bounded matrices: Generalized polymatroids

 \section{Generalized polymatroids}

 As already mentioned in the Introduction, the main driving force behind the present work is the simple yet fundamental observation that the convex hull of alternating sign matrices is the intersection of two (rather special) generalized polymatroids.
 This is why we outline some important properties of g-polymatroids in the following two sections.
-As a natural extension of the notion of polymatroids, g-polymatroids were introduced and studied by Frank~\cite{frank1984generalized}.
+As a natural extension of polymatroids, g-polymatroids were introduced and studied by Frank~\cite{frank1984generalized}.
 The books of Frank~\cite{frank2011connections} and Schrijver~\cite{schrijver2003combinatorial} are rich sources for further information.
 This polymatroidal background helps formulating the right theorems, which is useful even in cases when it is possible to work out proofs not relying on g-polymatroids.
 We also hope that the polymatroidal view shall open new doors toward further investigations.

-In what follows, we are given two integer-valued set-functions $p$ and $b$, defined on a ground-set $S$, as well as two integer-valued functions $f$ and $g$ on $S$.
+In what follows, we are given two integer-valued set functions $p$ and $b$, defined on a ground set $S$, as well as two integer-valued functions $f$ and $g$ on $S$.
 Here, $f$ and $p$ serve as lower bounds, and their values are permitted to be $-\infty$.
-Analogously, the upper bounds $g$ and $b$ are allowed to take the value $+\infty$.
+Analogously, the upper bounds $g$ and $b$ are allowed to take $+\infty$ values.